lucianoiam/guinda/README.md

 const knob = new Knob({min: 0, max: 1});
 ```

-Options can be be updated at any time:
+Options can be also updated any time after instantiation:

 ```JavaScript
 const knob = new Knob();